-Transfer the mix to the freezer until ready to pour over the filling.
+- Transfer the topping mix to the freezer until ready to pour over the filling.

-Sprinkle the apple mixture with the topping mixture and cover with foil.
+- Sprinkle the apple filling with the topping mixture and cover with foil.

 *Disclaimer: This post contains affiliate links for the cast iron dish you see in the picture.
 That means I receive a small commission if you purchase this dish through amazon.
 By purchasing through these links you are supporting this site so that we can continue to share more grilling and smoked love!
 I only recommend products we use (often!) and love dearly.
 And this pan is da bomb.